goldpenguin93/Python-Ruby/README.md

 According to the Ruby FAQ, the syntax is similar to Perl and the semantics are similar to Smalltalk, but it differs greatly from Python.

 Syntax
 The syntax of Ruby is broadly similar to that of Perl and Python.
 Class and method definitions are signaled by keywords, whereas code blocks can be both defined by keywords or braces.
 In contrast to Perl, variables are not obligatorily prefixed with a sigil.
 When used, the sigil changes the semantics of scope of the variable.
-For practical purposes there is no distinction between expressions and statements.[94][95]
+For practical purposes there is no distinction between expressions and statements.
 Line breaks are significant and taken as the end of a statement; a semicolon may be equivalently used.
 Unlike Python, indentation is not significant.

 One of the differences from Python and Perl is that Ruby keeps all of its instance variables completely private to the class and only exposes them through accessor methods (attr_writer, attr_reader, etc.).
 Unlike the "getter" and "setter" methods of other languages like C++ or Java, accessor methods in Ruby can be created with a single line of code via metaprogramming; however, accessor methods can also be created in the traditional fashion of C++ and Java.
 As invocation of these methods does not require the use of parentheses, it is trivial to change an instance variable into a full function, without modifying a single line of calling code or having to do any refactoring achieving similar functionality to C# and VB.NET property members.